 In the event a particular situation may be covered by one or more policies, the Discrimination and Harassment Team (DHT) has the authority to determine the policy that will be applied.
-This team shall include: Title IX Coordinator and Equity and Diversity Officer Tamala Flack [tflack@colgate.edu], Associate Provost for Equity and Diversity Ani Maitra [amaitra@colgate.edu], and the Cabinet member who oversees human resources (Senior Advisor to the President Christopher Wells [cwells@colgate.edu] as of 7/1/2021).
-However, the Title IX Coordinator and Equity and Diversity Office, Tamala Flack [tflack@colgate.edu]) has the authority to determine the policy that will be applied in any case involving or potentially involving Title IX.
+This team shall include: the Vice President for Equity and Inclusion, and Acting Title IX Coordinator (Renee Madison [rmadison@colgate.edu]), the Associate Provost for Equity and Diversity, (Ani Maitra [amaitra@colgate.edu]), the Director for Inclusion and Belonging (Rodney Agnant [rjagnant@colgate.edu]), and the Vice President for Administration (Christopher Wells [cwells@colgate.edu]).
+However, the Acting Title IX Coordinator and Vice President for Equity and Inclusion have the authority to determine the policy that will be applied in any case involving or potentially involving Title IX.